Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

 ![system](https://github.com/Farhan-Fadillah/picture_list/blob/5eeb44addb2c57064bd1ac4f7e7952c8f40d90d0/system%20design.png)

+# Chapter 1 : Backend Role at Sribulancer

 Starting as a Backend Developer at Sribulancer from January to May 2020, i was deeply involved in building robust backend systems using technologies such as Node.js, GraphQL, and SQL.
 My